elliottwilliams/xinu-xit/README.md

 #### Faking a system function

-1. Check `include/test/fake.h` to see if the function you want to fake is already declared.
-For example, when faking `getutime`, look for a `DECLARE_*` macro with a parameter `__wrap_getutime`.
-Remember that in order to reroute function calls in the OS, you must use the `__wrap_` prefix.

-	- If it's already declared, you can immediately [use it in a test][use].

-2. Add the function to `fake.h`: add a `DECLARE` macro that specifies the function's argument and return types, and the name of the function being faked (use the `__wrap_` prefixed name).
-See [fff's documentation][fff] for details.
+1. Add the function to `fake.h`: add a `DECLARE` macro that specifies the function's argument and return types, and the `__wrap_` prefixed name of the function being faked.
+See [fff's documentation][fff] for details on how to use `DECLARE` macros.

-3. Add the fuction's wrapped name to the `APPLY_FAKES_LIST` macro.
+2. Add the fuction's wrapped name to the `APPLY_FAKES_LIST` macro.
 This macro is used calls functions for every defined fake.
 It's used by the `reset_fakes` function to sanitize the fake infrastructure between tests.

-4. Define the function using a `DEFINE` macro in `xinu/fake.c`.
+3. Define the function using a `DEFINE` macro in `xinu/fake.c`.
 This macro follows the same semantics as the `DECLARE` use above.
-See [fff's documentation][fff] for details.
+Again, see [fff's documentation][fff] for details.

 [use]: #using-a-faked-function